 - 97% of Belgians - regardless of age, gender, or education - believe that access to healthy food is and should be a basic human right;

-- 86% of Belgians across all age and educational backgrounds believe the government is responsible for providing access to healthy food;
+- 86% of Belgians of all ages and educational backgrounds believe the government is responsible for providing access to healthy food;

-- 52% of Belgians find employers responsible for access of their employees to healthy food whereas 36% believe this is not the employers’ responsibility.
+- 52% of Belgians find employers responsible for giving employees healthy food, whereas 36% believe this is not the employers' responsibility.

 - 70% of Belgians from all age groups agree that healthy food is more expensive than unhealthy food;